MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-boost-test-for-cpp.md

 1. Delete the `main` function in the *.cpp* file.

-1. If you are using the single-header or dynamic library version of Boost.Test, go to [Add include directives](#add-include-directives).
-If you're using the static library version, then you have to perform some additional configuration:
+1. If you're using the single-header or dynamic library version of Boost.Test, go to [Add include directives](#add-include-directives).
+If you're using the static library version, then you have to do some additional configuration:

    a.
 To edit the project file, first unload it.
 In **Solution Explorer**, right-click the project node and choose **Unload Project**.
 Then, right-click the project node and choose **Edit <name\>.vcxproj**.